 The camp is located on the outskirts of Kakuma town, which is the headquarters for Turkana West District of Turkana County.
-Kakuma camp and Kalobeyei Settlement had a population of 184,938 registered refugees and asylum-seekers as at 30/11/2017.
-Find all the South Sudan Situation Situation updates on our data portal.
+Kakuma camp and Kalobeyei Integrated Settlement had a population of 185,449 registered refugees and asylum-seekers at the end of January 2018.

 With an influx of new arrivals in 2014, Kakuma surpassed its capacity by over 58,000 individuals, leading to congestion in various sections.
 Following negotiations between UNHCR, the National Government, the County Government of Turkana and the host community, land for a new settlement was identified in Kalobeyei, 25km from Kakuma town.